Olds Trumpet and Cornet Serial number list

 1949

-The estimated serial number range for 1949 is 35000 to 44999.
+The estimated serial number range for 1949 is 30000 to 41999.
 As noted above, the last Standard model that is entered in the Olds Register is #35915, which would have been made in early 1949.
+The first batch of Studio trumpets recorded in the Olds Register begin with #34611.
 1949 began with a large number of Studios being produced.
 For 1949, the Olds Register shows 51% of the entries are the Ambassador model and the new Studio model which began production in early 1949, has the second most entries at 20%.

 1950